 should be sent in consultation with your faculty

-thesis/dissertation advisor to the associate dean for Research (email@example.com).
+thesis/dissertation advisor to the interim dean, School of Graduate Studies and Research (email@example.com).

 Can I continue my research and/or data collection?